dmidlo/histdata.com-tools/README.md

 Validation rows stay `not-run` by default so ordinary quality preflights do not run repository gates.
-For release notes or GitHub issue evidence, pass `--quality-preflight-validation-report PATH` to merge command status from a closure/readiness JSON report, or pass `--quality-preflight-run-validation` to run only the bounded local validation bundle: focused quality-preflight tests and `git diff --check`.
+For release notes or GitHub issue evidence, pass `--quality-preflight-validation-report PATH` to merge command status from a closure/readiness JSON report.
+Use `--quality-preflight-validation-report latest` to resolve the newest compatible JSON report under `.histdatacom/closure-readiness` without running gates.
+Pass `--quality-preflight-run-validation` to run only the bounded local validation
+bundle: focused quality-preflight tests and `git diff --check`.
 Full pytest, pre-commit, publishing, and GitHub issue closure remain explicit closure/release workflow responsibilities.

 When launching a large cache-backed `--quality` run, pass the saved report with `--quality-preflight-evidence PATH`.
 If no matching evidence is available, the